qapage/qapage.github.io/_posts/2018-10-09-Handling-difficult-conversations.md

 out during a discussion, before a decision, you are building the pool of shared meaning.

+##### A shared pool of meaning

-*The pool of share meaning: each of us enters conversations with our opinions, feelings, theories and experiences about the topic at hand.
+*The pool of meaning: each of us enters conversations with our opinions, feelings, theories and experiences about the topic at hand.
+This is our pool of meaning, this is what drives us in certain ways and in certain directions.*

-These shape how we view a solution.
-This pool informs us and also propels our action.
-When we start the conversation, we do not share the same pool of meaning.
-Once the pool grows through discussion, individuals are exposed to more accurate and relevant information.
-They can then make better choices based on the better information they now have.*
+When we start the conversation, we may not share the same pool of meaning.
+We are all operating from our own private pools.
+Once we start discussing, start sharing openingly the pool grows.
+All the information that would have otherwise remained in our heads and affected how we view the decision is now part of a public pool that others share.
+Individuals are now exposed to more accurate and relevant information.
+They can now make better choices with the better information they now have.

+##### Putting it all together
 When you provide a forum for discussion and to honestly air your views, there's a good chance that people will talk about their ideas or what's bothering them about a certain solution.
 This gives the group and you as